lacounty-isab/workshops/git/readme.md

 * creating branches
 * conflict resolution

-requires a connection with the server.
+requires a connection to the server.
 This is inefficient even when we do have good network connectivity.
 Git is an example of a [distributed](https://git-scm.com/about/distributed) version control system (DVCS).
 Every copy of the repository is the full